-Always check the seller’s feedback!
+Always check the seller’s feedback as seller!
 Reasonable volume of sales, 100 plus ideally, and look at what they sell.
-Almost all vinyl sellers bread and butter is 60s rock and pop, which is fine, but if it’s all used car spare parts, and you are bidding an expensive jazz, think twice.
-You need the seller to have some level of experience in what you are buying, or you are introducing a possibly greater element of chance.
+Almost all vinyl sellers bread and butter is 60s rock and pop, which is fine, but if it’s all used car spare parts, and you are bidding on expensive jazz, you need the seller to have some level of experience in what you are buying.

 6. Seller rating